hpe-storage/co-deployments/helm/charts/hpe-csi-driver/README.md

 helm install my-hpe-csi-driver hpe-storage/hpe-csi-driver -n hpe-storage -f myvalues.yaml
 ```

 **Note**: `myvalues.yaml` is optional if no parameters are overridden from defaults.
 Also pay attention to what the latest version of the chart is.
-If it's labeled with `pre-prelease` and a "beta" tag, add `--version X.Y.Z` to install a "stable" chart.
+If it's labeled with `prerelease` and a "beta" tag, add `--version X.Y.Z` to install a "stable" chart.

 ### Upgrading the chart